HewlettPackard/hpe-grafana-clusterview-panel/README.md

 #### Node URL

-If Node URL is present, each node is made into a link to the given url.
-Variables can included in the url as well `${FieldName}`.
+If Node URL is present, each node is made into a link to the given URL.
+Variables can be included in the URL as well `${FieldName}`.

 #### Node Text

 The text to display on mouseover, or if In-Node Display is selected, directly on the node.
+Variables can be included in the text.

 #### Value Field